-Reasoning: Extreme Right, Propaganda, Poor Sourcing, Plagiarism, Lack of Transparency, Imposter Website
+Reasoning: Propaganda, Poor Sourcing, Plagiarism, Lack of Transparency, Imposter Website

 Founded in December 2019, TheSpectator.info is a conservative imposter website using the same name as the credible Spectator Magazine.
-The website offers a description that reads “A conservative publication and syndicator with one aspiration to fulfill: a media platform where truth conquers all.”
+The website’s description reads, “A conservative publication and syndicator with one aspiration to fulfill: a media platform where truth conquers all.”

 Funded by / Ownership

 TheSpectator.info lists The Spectator Media as their copyright, while their domain is registered to the Lauder Institute, which is part of the prestigious Wharton School.
-This is fake information as there is not a connection between this questionable website, and this Ivy League school.
+This is fake information as there is no connection between this questionable website and this Ivy League school.
 Further, Spectator Media does not exist.
 Revenue is generated through advertising.

 Analysis / Bias

-In review, TheSpectator.info is a conservative imposter website that attempts to trick people into thinking they are the credible UK and US based Spectator.
-News stories are often plagiarized from other sources though direct copy and pasting.
-For example, this story: The Latest Bidenbabble is copy and pasted from the factually Mixed PowerlineBlog (THE LATEST BIDENBABBLE.)
-Although they credit Powerline, it is copied word for word and without permission, which is copyright infringement.
-Another story, Trump calls on states to ‘LIBERATE’ their people from coronavirus restrictions is blatantly plagiarized from Foxnews.com.
+In review, TheSpectator.info is a conservative imposter website that attempts to trick people into thinking they are the credible UK and US-based Spectator.
+News stories are often plagiarized from other sources through direct copy and pasting.
+For example, this story: The Latest Bidenbabble is copied and pasted from the factually Mixed PowerlineBlog (THE LATEST BIDENBABBLE.)
+Although they credit Powerline, it is reproduced word for word without permission, which is copyright infringement.
+Another story, Trump calls on states to ‘LIBERATE’ their people from coronavirus restrictions, is blatantly plagiarized from Foxnews.com.
 We can assure you they did not get permission to republish this.

 Failed Fact Checks

-- None to date as they do not produce original content, however the sources used have failed numerous fact checks.
+- None in the Last 5 years as they do not produce original content; however, the sources used have failed numerous fact checks.

-Overall, we rate TheSpectator.info Questionable based on extreme right wing bias, promotion of propaganda, blatant plagiarism, a complete lack of transparency and being an imposter website.
-(D. Van Zandt 4/17/2020)
+Overall, we rate TheSpectator.info Questionable based on extreme right-wing bias, promotion of propaganda, blatant plagiarism, a complete lack of transparency, and being an imposter website.
+(D. Van Zandt 4/17/2020) Updated (07/29/2022)